Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 How to Check a Clogged Downspout?

-To check for any clogging in the downspout gutter, you must clear the gutter first.
+To check for clogging in the downspout gutter, you must first clear the gutter.
 Get on the mission of cleaning the gutter on a sunny day.
 You will need this set of equipment for the check:

 • A ladder